18F/18f.gsa.gov/_posts/2022-08-18-senior-executives-part4.md

   - stakeholder management
   - modern practices
   - agile
-excerpt: "It’s critical that senior executives and product teams make incremental decisions over time for new or important technology initiatives.
-The main question here is, how?
-How does that work and what does good look like?"
+excerpt: "It’s critical that senior executives and product teams make small decisions over time about important technology initiatives to be able to adjust plans as things change.
+How does that work?
+What works well?
+This is part four in a series on how senior executive and tech teams can be better allies."
 ---
 _This series examines how teams need to work closer with senior executives as allies. ([see part 1]({{site.baseurl}}/2022/07/20/senior-executives-pt1/))_